jadecobra/python_tdd_exercises/DICTIONARIES.md

             'keyN': 'valueN',
         }
         a_dictionary['non_existent_key']
+        a_dictionary['ky1']
 ```

 the terminal updates to show a [KeyError](https://docs.python.org/3/library/exceptions.html?highlight=keyerror#KeyError).
 A `KeyError` is raised when a `dictionary` is called with a `key` that does not exist.

 ### <span style="color:green">**GREEN**</span>: make it pass

-- add `KeyError` to our running list of Exceptions Encountered
+- add `KeyError` to our running list of list of exceptions encountered
     ```python
     # Exceptions Encountered
-    # AssertionError
     # ModuleNotFoundError
     # AttributeError
-    # NameError
     # TypeError
-    # SyntaxError
-    # IndentationError
-    # IndexError
     # KeyError
     ```
-- let us add an exception handler for the error like in [Exception Handling](./EXCEPTION_HANDLING.md)
+- let us add an exception handler to make it pass
     ```python
         def test_dictionaries_raise_key_error_when_key_does_not_exist(self):
             a_dictionary = {